MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/install-configure-warehouse-management-app.md

 - **Windows (UWP):** [Warehouse Management (Windows)](https://aka.ms/wma-windows-official-release)
     For instructions about how to install a downloaded package on a Windows device and then set up the required certificates, see [Install a Build from App Center](/appcenter/distribution/installation).
 - **Android:** [Warehouse Management (Android)](https://aka.ms/wma-android-official-release)
     A few extra steps might be required to install it.
 For details, see [Testing Android Apps](/appcenter/distribution/testers/testing-android).
 - **iOS:** The iOS version of the app is only available through App Store.

-For information about how install a build downloaded from the App Center, see [Install a build](/appcenter/distribution/installation).
+For information about how to install a build downloaded from the App Center, see [Install a build](/appcenter/distribution/installation).

-The Warehouse Management mobile app is not available in app stores in China.
+The Warehouse Management mobile app isn't available in app stores in China.
 However, downloading it from Microsoft App Center and using it along with Dynamics 365 Supply Chain Management operated by 21Vianet in China is officially supported.

 ## <a name="create-service"></a>Create a web service application in Azure Active Directory